Which of the following is a main advantage of organizing a firm a... | Study Prep in Pearson+

 1

-Understand the concept of a corporation: A corporation is a legal entity that is separate from its owners (shareholders).
-It has its own rights and responsibilities, and its structure provides certain advantages and disadvantages compared to other business forms like sole proprietorships or partnerships.
+Understand the concept of a corporation: A corporation is a legal entity that is separate from its owners, providing certain advantages and disadvantages compared to other business structures like sole proprietorships or partnerships.

-Identify the key advantage of a corporation: One of the main benefits of organizing a firm as a corporation is 'limited liability.'
-This means that shareholders are not personally liable for the corporation's debts or obligations beyond their investment in the company.
+Review the key characteristics of corporations: Corporations offer limited liability to shareholders, meaning the personal assets of shareholders are protected from the corporation's debts and legal obligations.
+This is a significant advantage.

-Compare the options provided in the question: Evaluate each statement to determine which aligns with the advantages of a corporation.
-For example, corporations are not easier to form than sole proprietorships, and owners do not have unlimited liability in a corporation.
+Analyze the options provided in the question: Evaluate each statement to determine which aligns with the advantages of a corporation.
+For example, 'Ownership is difficult to transfer' is incorrect because corporations typically allow easy transfer of ownership through the sale of shares.

-Focus on the correct answer: Limited liability for shareholders is a defining characteristic of corporations.
-This protects personal assets of shareholders from being used to settle business debts.
+Focus on 'Limited liability for shareholders': This is a primary advantage of corporations, as it protects shareholders from being personally liable for the company's debts beyond their investment in shares.

-Clarify the taxation aspect: Corporations typically face double taxation—profits are taxed at the corporate level and again at the shareholder level when dividends are distributed.
-This makes the statement 'Profits are only taxed once at the shareholder level' incorrect in the context of corporations.
+Eliminate incorrect options: 'Profits are taxed only once at the individual level' is incorrect because corporations face double taxation (profits are taxed at the corporate level and dividends at the individual level).
+'The corporation dissolves automatically upon the death of an owner' is also incorrect because corporations have perpetual existence, meaning they do not dissolve upon an owner's death.

 Watch next